Scientific Name: Plestiodon laticeps

 - The vertebral strip bifurcates on the nuchal region of the head.
 The divided lines run along the medial boundary of the supraocular scales then converge at the tip of the snout and then extend to the approximate half of the tail.

 - The dorsal lateral stripes extend from the anterior margin of the eyes along the body and to the proximate half of the tail.

 - The ventral lateral stripes extend from the supralabials to the proximate half of the tail.

 - The ventral is white or bluish grey.

-- Older males lose the longitudinal stripes and the dorsal color and tail becomes a uniform light brown to olive brown.
-The head becomes a orange-red during mating season.
+- Older males lose the longitudinal stripes and the dorsal color and tail become a uniform light brown to olive brown.
+The head becomes an orange-red coloration during mating season.

 - Large-sized species.